J-1 Visa Retail Jobs

 Does the two-year home residency requirement apply to retail J-1 participants?

 It can.
 The requirement applies when your home country's government or a U.S. government agency funded your exchange, or when your home country is on the Exchange Visitor Skills List.
 Retail Trainee participants from certain countries with government-funded programs are frequently subject to this rule.
-Confirm your status with your designated sponsor before signing an offer letter, since the requirement affects future visa options including H-1B and green card pathways.
+Confirm your status with your designated sponsor before signing an offer letter, since the requirement affects future visa options including H-1B visa and green card pathways.